Irish Airport Flights Suspended After Runway Plane Fire - UrduPoint

 Irish Airport Flights Suspended After Runway Plane Fire

-Flights were suspended at Shannon Airport in western Ireland on Thursday after a fire broke out on the undercarriage of an aircraft on the runway, an airport spokesman said
+Flights were suspended at Shannon Airport in western Ireland for several hours on Thursday after fire broke out on the undercarriage of an aircraft on the runway, an airport spokesman said

-Dublin, (UrduPoint / Pakistan Point News - APP - 15th Aug, 2019 ) :Flights were suspended at Shannon Airport in western Ireland on Thursday after a fire broke out on the undercarriage of an aircraft on the runway, an airport spokesman said.
+Dublin, (UrduPoint / Pakistan Point News - APP - 15th Aug, 2019 ) :Flights were suspended at Shannon Airport in western Ireland for several hours on Thursday after fire broke out on the undercarriage of an aircraft on the runway, an airport spokesman said.

 The Boeing aircraft is owned by Omni Air International, a US charter carrier that specialises in military and government transport flights.

+The airport resumed flights a few hours later, with delays expected to continue for the rest of Thursday.

-"Airport emergency services are currently on the scene and earlier extinguished an external fire to the undercarriage," a spokesman for the Shannon Group said in a statement.
+"Airport emergency services are currently on the scene and earlier extinguished an external fire to the undercarriage," a spokesman for the Shannon Group said in a statement as the incident unfolded.

 "All passengers and crew have disembarked safely and are currently in the terminal building."
 Images from the scene on social media showed the plane surrounded by numerous fire engines.